swarupanandadhua/HelloKishan/README.md

-# FarmApp
+# HelloKishan

 A Flutter Project to provide a platform to the Farmers for selling agricultural products.

 ## Getting Started

-Run the command : `git clone https://github.com/swarupanandadhua/farmapp.git`
+Run the command : `git clone https://github.com/swarupanandadhua/HelloKishan.git`